Post image for A Girl’s Guide to Surviving Your First Long-Distance Flight

 Layer your bag

 Bring a thin blanket, for a more cozy flight nap.
 Fold or roll the blanket and place in the bottom of your bag.
-Then entertainment activities; for me, it’s an epic book, my journal, and mp3 player with noise-cancelling ear buds.
+Then make sure to pack things to keep yourself entertained.
+For me, it’s an epic book, my journal, and noise-cancelling headphones to listen to music or a podcast in peace.

-Follow up with a spare scarf, handy as a pillow, then make-up bag and toiletries.
+Follow it all up with a spare scarf, which also doubles in a pinch as a handy pillow, and then make-up bag and toiletries.
+(This is one of our favorite travel scarves here at Go!
+Girl Guides!)

 Keep your make-up bag small

-I only bring hand sanitizer, make-up wipes, earplugs, toothbrush, and toothpaste.
+Stick to the essentials here.
+I only bring hand sanitizer, make-up wipes, earplugs, a toothbrush, and toothpaste.
 Keep make-up to a minimum; for me, it’s concealer, blush, and mascara.
-All tubes, gels, and bottles must be under 100 mL.
+And remember – all tubes, gels, and bottles must be under 100 mL.

 Buy a backpack with a padded section for your laptop